nhrade/sort_packages_code_test/README.md

 To run install python 3.7 and then include `from sort import *`

-To run tests install `pytest` and then run `pytest` in the current directory.
+To run tests install `pytest` using `pip install pytest` and then run `pytest` in the current directory.